AMBER

 Check the AMBER Manual section 3.11.2 for more details.

-However, if you want the lastest parameters and implementations strongly advise you to use the developers version of SIRAH from GitHub.
+However, if you want the latest parameters and implementations strongly advise you to use the developers version of SIRAH from GitHub.

 1. DNA molecule in implicit solvent